mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 constraint in the cloned table.
 For example, if table db1.t1 has a foreign key constraint on table db1.t2, when db1 is cloned to db2, table db2.t1 will have a foreign key constraint on db1.t2.

+The path to the MySQL client tools should be included in the PATH environment variable in order to use the authentication mechanism with login-paths.
+This will allow the utility to use the my_print_defaults tools which is required to read the login-path values from the login configuration file (.mylogin.cnf).

 EXAMPLES
 --------